 Prototype Funding for teams entering the Hollomon Health Innovation Challenge

 Prototype funding can spur development and help convey your idea to a broader audience.
-We have funding available to teams that are entering the Hollomon Health Innovation Challenge this year to help with creating a physical model, object, or device.
+We have funding available to teams that are entering the Hollomon Health Innovation Challenge this year to help with creating a physical model, object, or demo for their entry.

 Open to registered students attending WA colleges or universities.